What Is Barramundi?

 While fresh barramundi is most sought after, frozen barramundi fillets are a popular and economical way for home cooks to enjoy this white meat fish.

-Cooking barramundi is relatively easy and you can pan fry barramundi in olive oil, grill it or bake it or apply a range of other cooking techniques.
-Steamed barramundi can be enjoyed with soy sauce and this has many other health benefits compared to pan frying barramundi or deep frying.
+Cooking barramundi is relatively easy and you can pan fry barramundi in olive oil, grill it, bake it, or apply a range of other cooking techniques.
+Steamed barramundi can be enjoyed with soy sauce and this has many other health benefits compared to pan-frying or deep-frying barramundi.

 Barramundi is far leaner than oily seafood species such as salmon or mackerel and is a great lean protein.

-We have listed some good ways to prepare barramundi and make this mild fish taste great below with links to the full recipes and cooking methods.
+We have listed below some good ways to prepare barramundi and make this mild fish taste great, with links to the full recipes and cooking methods.
 Learn how to cook barramundi with these ideas:

 - Miso Brown Sugar Barramundi